Notarize your app from the command line to handle special distribution cases.

 Notarization produces a ticket that tells Gatekeeper that your app is notarized.
 After notarization completes successfully, the next time any user attempts to run your app on macOS 10.14 or later, Gatekeeper finds the ticket online.
 This includes users who downloaded your app before notarization.

 You should also attach the ticket to your software using the

 stapler tool, so that future distributions include the ticket.
 This ensures that Gatekeeper can find the ticket even when a network connection isn’t available.
-To attach a ticket to your app, use the
+To attach a ticket to your app, bundle, disk image, or flat installer package, use the

 While you can notarize a ZIP archive, you can’t staple to it directly.
 Instead, run